Tunisia sacks health minister as COVID-19 cases spike

 Mechichi who slammed the programme as “populist” and “criminal”, stated: “Neither the head of the government nor the governors nor the security services were aware” ahead of time.

-According to Selim Kharrat, an analyst: “There have been contradictory decisions, restrictions haven’t been implemented, and there has been a failure to think [email protected]
+According to Selim Kharrat, an analyst: “There have been contradictory decisions, restrictions haven’t been implemented, and there has been a failure to think ahead.”

 Kharrat noted that the health ministry had warned in May over potential oxygen shortages.